AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-23-putting-things-together-form-validation.markdown

 categories: angular2 component form validation styles css content-projection transclude
 ---

+>*The weary traveler moved up the mountainside.
+For weeks he had travelled the land of Anghu-LAHR, facing many trials,
+>gathering many magical items.
+He felt the weight of them in his backpack as he approached the wise woman at the top.*
+>
+>*Laying down his enchanted items he saw what he had gained again.
+The Amulet of Component, the Sword of Validation,
+>the Wind of Changedetection...*
+>
+>*"Well done, brave warrior", she said.*
+>
+>*"But what is next?
+What is their purpose?"*
+>
+>*She looked up at him.
+"To become a Champion of Angul-LAHR, you need to learn how to wield their power together.
+By
+>themselves these items are magical, only by putting them together will they become functional.*
+>
+>*He understood.*

 One of the best things that ever happened to me in **AngularJS** was **ng-messages**.
 The projects I find myself on are all very form intensive, and when **ng-messages** hit release it was, well, simply awesome.